 The MuTh

-As Vienna’s most modern concert hall, the MuTh in the Augarten combines baroque elements with contemporary architecture and offers a unique sound experience for 413 guests with its optimal acoustics and scale-like structural panels.
-The architectural ensemble of historic gatehouse and modern new building with titanium zinc cladding is located at Augartenspitz not far from the Prater and makes candlelight concerts here a special experience in Leopoldstadt.
-The Taborstraße subway station on the U2 line is just 100 meters away, and streetcar line 31 also stops directly at Obere Augartenstraße.
+The MuTh in the Augarten is Vienna’s most modern concert hall, combining baroque elements with contemporary architecture.
+With its optimal acoustics and scale-like structural panels, it offers a unique sound experience for 413 guests.
+The architectural ensemble, consisting of a historic gatehouse and a modern new building with a titanium zinc cladding, is located on Augartenspitz, not far from the Prater, making candlelight concerts here a special experience in Leopoldstadt.
+The Taborstraße subway station on line U2 is only 100 meters away, and tram line 31 also stops directly on Obere Augartenstraße.

 Address: Am Augartenspitz 1